getvariant/variant-java-demo/readme.md

 [info] 19:10:14.317 c.v.s.b.VariantServerImpl - [431] Variant Experiment Server release 0.9.3 bootstrapped on :5377/variant in 00:01.247
 ```

 Note, that Variant server comes pre-configured to run the demo application out-of-the-box.
-The `/schemata` directory contains the demo experiment schema file `petclinic-schema.json`, and the `/ext` directory contains the `server-extensions-demo-<release>.jar` file, containing the user hooks, required to run the Pet Clinic demo application.
+The `/schemata` directory contains the demo experiment schema file `petclinic.schema`, and the `/ext` directory contains the `server-extensions-demo-<release>.jar` file, containing the user hooks, used this demonstration.

 ## 2. Deploy the Demo Appliction

-1. Clone This Repository:
+# 1. Clone This Repository:
 ```
 % git clone https://github.com/getvariant/variant-java-demo.git
 ```
-2. Install Maven dependencies
+# 2. Install Maven Dependencies

 Variant Demo application is built on top of the [servlet adapter](https://github.com/getvariant/variant-java-servlet-adapter).
 It is included in this repository's `/lib` directory and must be installed in your local Maven repository: